 Unfortunately, patients are sometimes told that the problem “is in their head.”
 This can be frustrating for those living with this disabling pain on a daily basis, who seek answers and an explanation for their symptoms.

-At the Pain Management Center, we help patients find relief from CPP.
+At the Center for Pain Medicine, we help patients find relief from CPP.

 CPP is defined as pelvic pain with or without pain in the abdomen, hips, thighs, buttocks and rectum that: